FreeCodeCampChina/challenges/03-front-end-libraries/json-apis-and-ajax.md

 The data transferred between the browser and server is often in a format called JavaScript Object Notation (JSON).
 JSON resembles JavaScript object literal syntax, except that it's transferred as a string.
 Once received, it can be converted into an object and used in a script.

 This section covers how to transfer and use data using AJAX technologies with a freeCodeCamp API.

-# Upcoming Lessons #

-Handle Click Events with JavaScript using the onclick property

-Change Text with click Events

-Get JSON with the JavaScript XMLHttpRequest Method

-Access the JSON Data from an API

-Convert JSON Data to HTML

-Render Images from Data Sources

-Pre-filter JSON to Get the Data You Need

-Get Geolocation Data to Find A User's GPS Coordinates

-Post Data with the JavaScript XMLHttpRequest Method